 - -Look for crossing branches.
 Since roses are quite susceptible to diseases, airflow is important.
 Crossing branches not only rub against each other (straining the plant), they block airflow which inhibits proper air circulation and promotes the growth of diseases and spread of pests.
 Trim back any crossing branches.
 A similar method is used for pruning fruit trees.

 - -Use rubbing alcohol to disinfect pruning shears.
 To prevent the transfer of diseases from one plant to another, it is a great idea to rinse your shears off with alcohol between the pruning of each rose plant.

-- -Cut stems at a 45 degree angle.
-Cutting the stems at a 45 degree angle will allow water to run off of the freshly pruned roses instead of collecting at the cut point, which can cause the growth and spread of mold and disease.
+- -Cut stems at a 45-degree angle.
+Cutting the stems at a 45-degree angle will allow water to run off of the freshly pruned roses instead of collecting at the cut point, which can cause the growth and spread of mold and disease.